Moissanite vs CZ

 CZ has inferior optical properties

-The beauty and sparkle of engagement gemstones is found in their brilliance, fire, and luster.
+The allure and radiance of engagement gemstones are attributed to their brilliance, fire, and luster.

-In summary, Moissanite has significantly higher brilliance, fire, and luster than CZ.
+In conclusion, Moissanite has significantly higher levels of brilliance, fire, and luster than CZ.

 Optical Anamolies: Windowing